 To support the Frauenthal Preservation Campaign Fund, click here.

-Thanks to the support of the Howmet Aerospace Foundation, Consumers Energy Foundation, and local donors, several improvements have already taken place:
+Thanks to the support of the Howmet Aerospace Foundation, Consumers Energy Foundation, the Grand Haven Area Community Foundation, and local donors, several improvements have already taken place:

 - New, historically accurate windows not only reflect architect C. Howard Crane’s original intention and design, but they are also double-paned with a UV protective coating to help the facility save on energy costs.
 In total, we’ve replaced 102 windows throughout the facility.